Depth of Field Calculator

 Contact UsDepth of field (DoF) is a fundamental concept in photography that describes the range of distance in which objects appear acceptably sharp in an image.
 It's the zone of sharpness before and after the focal plane - essential for creating both tack-sharp landscapes and beautifully blurred portrait backgrounds.

-When you focus your camera on a subject, there's actually a range of distance in which objects appear sharp, not just a single point.
+When you focus your camera on a subject, there's actually a range of distance in which objects appear sharp, more than a single point.
 This range extends approximately one-third in front of the focused distance and two-thirds behind it, though this ratio can vary based on specific conditions.

 Several interrelated factors influence the depth of field in your images.
 Understanding these elements helps you control exactly how much of your image appears in focus.